MicrosoftDocs/learn/learn-pr/wwl-azure/implement-azure-load-testing/includes/2-load-test.md

 A test run represents one execution of a load test.
 When you run a test, the test run contains a copy of the configuration settings from the associated test.

-After the test run completes, you can view and analyze the load test results in the Azure Load Testing dashboard in the Azure portal or download the test logs and export the test results file.
+After the test run completes, you can view and analyze the load test results in the Azure Load Testing dashboard.
+You can also download the test logs and export the test results file.

 > [!IMPORTANT]
 > When you update a test, the existing test runs don't automatically inherit the new settings from the test.
 The new settings are only used by new test runs when you run the *test*.
 If you rerun an existing *test run*, the original settings of the test run are used.